gitworkflows/meshplay/meshplayctl/README.md

 `meshplayctl` uses [golangci-lint](https://github.com/golangci/golangci-lint).
 Refer it for lint checks.

-All contributors are invited to review [pull requests](https://github.com/khulnasoft/meshplay/pulls) on `meshplayctl` as on other KhulnaSoft projects.
+All contributors are invited to review [pull requests](https://github.com/khulnasoft/meshplay/pulls) on `meshplayctl` as on other Layer5 projects.